 Photographer: Arpan Basu Chowdhury | Country: India

-This picture is captured at a remote tribal area of Purulia, west Bengal.
+This picture was captured in a remote tribal area of Purulia, West Bengal.
 Life there is tough, full of hardship and deprivation.
-But this picture tells the story of the determination which paves the path of a better future.
-They are the women footballers of a tribal community.
-And everyday, they manage to practice the game.
-Despite the busy schedule that involves everyday chores of household activities, the dream paves the path towards a better tomorrow, and the hope of a new dawn.
+However, this picture tells the story of the determination that paves the path to a better future.
+These women footballers from a tribal community manage to practice their game every day.
+Despite their busy schedules involving everyday household chores, their dreams pave the way toward a better tomorrow and the hope of a new dawn.

 SECOND PLACE